ninedraft/gemax/README.md

 # gemax

-Gemax is std-inspired [gemini](https://gemini.circumlunar.space/docs/specification.html) server and client implementation with no third party dependencies.
+Gemax is std-inspired [gemini](https://gemini.circumlunar.space/docs/specification.html) server and client implementation with no third party dependencies (go std and /x/ libraries can be used).

 ## License